 3. Leaders Are Decisive

 Once a decision is made, they commit to the course, and carry it through.
 Committed leaders keep their eye on the mark, are flexible when necessary, and exercise a high degree of consistency and perseverance.
-When something doesn’t go as planned, they find alternate, yet better, courses of action.
+When something doesn’t go as planned, they find alternate, yet better, ways of doing things.
 Bottom line – accomplished leaders get the deal done in the face of adversity.

 4. Great Leaders Value Team Work